amorawskanew/A-cup-of-tea-Project-2/README.md

 1.Landing page and navigation bar allows users to get familiar with what the website is about and the menu( home, about, products, contact)

 2.About us -provides a general background about the company and its products. it allows users to get an idea about the company and its products and services.
-3.Products- in this section of the website users can see full selection of the products.
+3.Our store (Products)- in this section of the website users can see full selection of the products.
 By clicking on a shopping cart of selected tea they can purchase it.
 Later I will also create  a card online payment section.
 There is also a button for each type of tea ( black tea, green  tea,herbal tea, special blend) connecting to the page where they can get more detailed information about the product(s) of their choice.
 For now, I included only a landing page  and  pictures of the same product type  ( for example only black tea..), but later on I would like to add more information  about each group of the products and also add a GIFT section, where customers could choose a product, packaging and delivery method( normal or express).
+"Seach box" seemed like a good idea at the beginning, but as I was workig on the project I realized that I habve all my 12 products  desplayed in "Our store" section on the main page.
+I wanted to remove it, but my tutor suggested that I should keep it for now as I might be adding more products later.

 4.Contact- in contact section I have two subsections:
 *the green one  with all the social links, Fb, Instagram, Twitter, Google which I connected to some tea website,  just to test if my website works.